Updated: Sep 1

 Depersonalization is an extreme case of not knowing who you are, or more specifically, feeling detached from yourself.
 This condition can manifest itself in various ways and degrees, including making you feel you've become detached from yourself and have become someone else observing you from the outside.

-This condition is not harmful or destructive unless it is allowed to grow into a long-term habit.
+This condition is not harmful or destructive unless it's allowed to grow into a long-term habit.
 If you find yourself with these kinds of feelings, seek help from a trusted friend or a professional counselor.

 Walking home one Saturday afternoon

 I felt my pockets and discovered I had no money or identification on me.
 What was I to do?
-I decided to start walking home even though it was five miles away.
+I started walking home even though it was five miles away.
 I needed the exercise anyway.